ngeiswei/ardour/gtk2_ardour/tracker/README.md

 # Next

+- [ ] NEXT.16: find the right id in Grid::add_midi_automation_column.
+After
+      that jump directly to NEXT.13.
 - [ ] NEXT.15: search in the code where knowing the id allows to call the right processor.
 In the test-tracker session (on the desktop) the id of DX10 is 272.